 As described in Notes 2(p) and 10 to the consolidated financial statements, as of December 31, 2022, the Company held investments in limited partnerships with total carrying value of RMB51.8 million.
 The Company also held investment in a private equity fund with carrying value of RMB34.6 million.
 The limited partnerships and the private equity fund mainly engage in private equity investments.
 The investments in the limited partnerships are accounted for under the equity method.
 The Company adjusted the carrying value of equity method investments for its share of the income or losses of the limited partnerships.
-The income or losses of the limited partnerships are accounted for under the equity method investments for its share of the underlying investments held by the limited partnerships.
+The income or losses of the limited partnerships were mainly attributable by the estimated fair value change of the underlying investments held by the limited partnerships.